Outline

 It’s also worth looking at pop-ups, tooltips, product tours, and even gifs to help users learn as they do.
 This is often the most effective way to teach your users about new features or hard-to-master features.

 Tracking engagement in a CDP like Ortto will help you catch churn before it happens.
-When a customer stops using specific features, drops from using the product once a day, to once a week, to once a month, or usage at the organization level drops down to one specific individual, it’s time to funnel the customer into a re-engagement campaign.
+When a customer stops using specific features, their daily logins decrease, or views the cancellation terms, it’s time for a proactive rescue mission.

 Spotify’s Wrapped is known for being one of the more viral content efforts of the calendar year.
 Social shares aside, it also happens to be a great reminder of the role Spotify plays in our life.
 We listened to that much music?!
 Learned from that many podcasts?!
 It's a feel-good moment that has been replicated in the value realization emails from many popular products.

-Grammarly’s weekly report is one of the best examples out there.
+Grammarly’s weekly report is another great example of this in a different space.
 It provides a great balance of celebratory moments to make the customer feel good, value realization moments, loyalty drivers, and a reason to upgrade.
-Check out the template below.

 Consider how your product could create something similar at key moments throughout the customer’s lifecycle.
 Maybe they’ve been with you for three months and you want to show them how much time they’ve saved or revenue they’ve generated.
 Or perhaps it’s week one and they’ve already integrated their tech stack and set up their first project.